ripter/ripter.github.io/_posts/2013-06-09-intecepting-native-methods.md

 Array.prototype.push = (function() {
   var native = Array.prototype.push;
   return function(item) {
+    this.log = this.log || '';
     this.log = this.log + item + ',';
     native.apply(this, arguments);
   }
 })();

 a.push(7);
-a.log; // "NaN,7,7,7,7,7,"
+a.log; // "7,"
 {% endhighlight %}

-Whoa, why does the log say it was called 6 times for a single `Array.push`?
+**Node:** If your log looks something like `"7,7,7,7,7,7,"`then you still have the overridden version of Array.
+This is a prime example why overriding the native method is a bad idea.

 ###Selective logging